 Electric Strike Locks

 Electric strike locks are frequently used with another lock, such as a panic bar or keypad.
-Electric strikes work in the same way that a door buzzer.
-The door stays locked, and authorized individuals must press a buzzer to open it.
-The electric strike may additionally have a pad where a key fob can be swiped to unlock the door.
+They work in the same way that a door buzzer.
+The door stays locked.
+To open it, you or any authorized individual must press a buzzer to open it.
+Plus, the electric strike may additionally have a pad where you can swipe a key fob to unlock the door.

 Restricted Master Key Systems

 This type of system uses keys that grant specialized access to key holders.
 The keys cannot be duplicated easily, and you have the authority and control over who has access to specific doors and places.
-It is one of the safest key systems since unauthorized keys cannot be cut without the approval of the commercial door locksmith who designed them.
+It is one of the safest key systems available.
+Duplicating a key is only possible with the approval of the commercial door locksmith who designed them.

 Electronic Access Control

-This type of system, like the restricted master key, allows you to grant temporary entrance access or restrictions to anybody you want.
+Like the restricted master key, this system allows you to grant temporary entrance access or restrictions to anybody you want.
 Smart Access, on the other hand, will enable you to keep track of usage and manage the flow of employees and visitors.
-Within a business setting, you can build ‘main’ and ‘secondary’ pathways that can be accessed at different times of the day and in different places.
+Within a business setting, you can build main and secondary pathways.
+This provision can provide access at different times of the day and in different places.

 MacArthur Locks & Doors offers quality commercial locksmith Washington DC services to help your business run smoothly.
 Aside from locksmith services, we also do commercial door installation and commercial door repair.
 Call us at (202) 760-4589 for 24-hour emergency locksmith services.